 If you need guidance on understanding what’s right for you, please discuss with your GP or health professional.

-Slim individuals who have no major health issues and are interested in anti-aging/longevity may choose to complete the Longevity Fasting Diet 1-2 times per year, in combination with including one of our MY800 meal plans or using Time Restricted Feeding.
+- Slim individuals who have no major health issues and are interested in anti-aging/longevity may choose to complete the five-day or three-day Longevity Fasting Diet 1-2 times per year, in combination with including one of our My800 meal plans or using Time Restricted Feeding.

-A busy individual with signs of metabolic syndrome who doesn’t have the time or inclination to prepare food mid-week and tends to eat whatever’s readily available may be more suited to a more intensive My800 approach such as 5-days on 2 days off for several weeks to accelerate biomarker improvement, then progress to maintenance via 5:2 intermittent fasting.
-For more information on MY800 visit <insert link>
+- A busy individual with signs of metabolic syndrome who doesn’t have the time or inclination to prepare food mid-week may be more suited to a more intensive My800 approach such as 5-days on 2-days off for several weeks to accelerate biomarker improvement, then progress to maintenance via 5:2 intermittent fasting.

-A menopausal female may be best suited to completing the Longevity Fasting Diet once a year, with My800 3 day meal plans or 5:2 intermittent fasting used more regularly for weight control as it contains more protein which is important for menopausal women
+- A menopausal female may be best suited to completing the three-day or five-day Longevity Fasting Diet once a year, with My800 three-day meal plans or 5:2 intermittent fasting used more regularly for weight control (as it contains more protein which is important for menopausal women).

-An athlete may be best suited to doing 3-day MY800 meal plans 2-4 times a year (not in heavy training weeks) to maximise NAD+ and improve fat burning/adaptation.
+- An athlete may be best suited to doing three-day My800 meal plans 2-4 times a year (not in heavy training weeks) to maximise NAD+ and improve fat burning/adaptation.

-Dr Valter Long’s clinical recommendations on frequency for undertaking a FMD™ are as follows:
+Dr Valter Longo’s clinical recommendations on the frequency for undertaking a FMD™ are as follows: